shaynalee/belt-simulation/README.md

 # PLEASE READ

-Firstly, thank you, I had fun doing the exercise as it pushed me to consider various cases and actions when implementing this out.
+Firstly, thank you, I had fun doing the exercise as it made me think of how an actual factory would work and it pushed me to consider various cases and actions when implementing this out.

 ## IMPORTANT NOTE
 - To run the application, use Python v3.10+ and run `python -m pip install -r requirements.txt`.
-- You may run the simulation by entering `python -m belt_simulation` in the terminal.
+- You may run the simulation by entering `python -m belt_simulation` in the command-line.
 Although by default _tick_ has been set to 100 and _belt-length_ to 3, user may re-adjust these values via the terminal.
 E.g.: `python -m belt_simulator --ticks 100 --belt-length 3`.
 - All the tests are in `tests\` directory.
 Run `pytest` to run the tests.
+- If you'd like to see the test coverage, run `pytest --cov=belt_simulator --cov-report=term-missing` in the command-line.

 ## Functional and Non-Functional Requirements